Spring 2020 Equipment Drops Offs

 - Cameras reserved for students in Photojournalism 2 for the entire semester (Nikon 3200, 3400)

-- Whisper Room located with Metro Annex (reserve time slot for use)
+- Whisper Room located in Metro Annex hallway (reserve time slot for use) - 30 minute time limit

 Equipment Loan Policy